 A fifteen-month program funded by the National Endowment for the Humanities that seeks a reassessment of African American poetry during the last fifty years, particularly the divergent and yet cross-fertilizing trajectories of spoken word poetry and refined academic poetry.

 Complete series of podcasts from the 60-second radio program that airs on KPR.
-Travel to East Asia without leaving home thanks to the Center for East Asian Studies and Kansas Public Radio, which collaborate to produce the series.
+Travel across the globe without leaving home thanks to Kansas Public Radio, the Office of International Programs, and the five international area studies centers at the University of Kansas, which collaborate to produce the series.

 Activities for French learners at the beginning and intermediate levels that are intended to be used in conjunction with any curriculum.
 The interactive nature of many of the activities also make the site suitable for independent study or practice.